Shahraehash/AutoML/README.md

 # AutoML

-Supervised and unsupervised learning using an exhaustive search of ideal pre-processing (if any), algorithms, and hyper-parameters with feature engineering.
+Supervised and unsupervised learning utilizing feature engineering and using an exhaustive search of ideal pre-processing (if any), algorithms, and hyper-parameters.

 This program is currently tuned towards binary classification such as those seen in medicine (eg. disease or no disease).